Erfaniaa/starting-domjudge/README.md

 6. ```./start_server.sh```
 7. Modify *SERVER_URL* and *WORKER_PASSWORD* variables in *start_server.sh* file.
 The first one should be set to the URL of DOMjudge server, but the second one can have an arbitrary value.
 8. ```./start_woker.sh 0```
 9. Now, a single worker (with ID 0) is up.
 You can start more concurrent workers on the same machine.
-The maximum number of workers you can have equals the number of your machine CPU cores.
 For the next workers, just use ```./start_woker.sh 1```, ```./start_woker.sh 2``` and so on.
+The maximum number of workers equals the number of your machine CPU cores.

 ## See also